SkyNetRecruits/online_retail_dataset/README.md

 # online_retail_dataset

-A Machine Learning solution for Online Retail
+A Machine Learning solution for Online Retail.

+The dataset and the description is here: [dataset](https://archive.ics.uci.edu/ml/datasets/Online+Retail)